Papa Demba Camara

-Papa Demba Camara (born 16 January 1993) is a Senegalese professional footballer who plays as a goalkeeper for French club Valenciennes.
+Papa Demba Camara (born 16 January 1993) is a Senegalese professional footballer who plays as a goalkeeper for French Championnat National 3 club Jura Dolois.

 Club career

 On 12 June 2024, Camara signed a contract with Valenciennes in Championnat National for one season, with an optional second year.

 International career

 He was part of the Senegal national under-23 football team at the 2012 Summer Olympics in London.